romansklenar/react-tutorial/README.md

 ## To use

-There are several simple server implementations included.
-They all serve static files from `public/` and handle requests to `comments.json` to fetch or add data.
+There is simple ruby server implementations included.
+It serves static files from `public/` and handle requests to `comments.json` to fetch or add data.
 Start a server with following command:

 ### Ruby
 ```sh